jaredloomis/Haskell-OpenGL/README.md

 - Make walking more stable and efficient.

 <h4>Additions</h4>
+- AI / Pathfinding (A\*?).
+- Chunks or other methods to allow for infinite terrain.
 - Normal mapping / normal textures.
 - Text / GUI
 - Physics